 What consumer item do you think is recycled more than any other in the U.S.?
 Did you guess plastic soda bottles?
 Or maybe newspapers?
 You might be surprised to learn that the most recycled item in the U.S. is… cars!

-At Ford Motor Company, we’re serious about recycling.
-About 85% of all of our vehicles is recyclable and we are actively working to raise that number to as close to 100% as possible.
+At Ford Motor Company, we’re serious about car recycling.
+About 85% of all of our vehicles are recyclable and we are actively working to raise that number to as close to 100% as possible.

-Re-use is a big part of the recycling story for the auto industry.
+Re-use is a big part of the car recycling story.
 Auto recyclers supply more than a third of all iron scrap to the U.S. scrap processing industry.
 When manufacturers use scrap iron and steel instead of virgin ore, they reduce air and water pollution by more than half during the manufacturing process.

 In 2009, Ford saved approximately $4.5 million by using recycled materials, and diverted between 25 and 30 million pounds of plastic from landfills in North America alone.